bit-broker/website/content/en/docs/coordinator/policy.md

 ```

 {{% alert color="warning" %}}
-Any keys which were issued for this policy will no longer return any results for any of the end-points which form the [Consumer API](/docs/consumer/).
+Any authorization tokens which were issued for this policy will no longer return any results for any of the end-points which form the [Consumer API](/docs/consumer/).
 {{% /alert %}}